-At 27 weeks, you are finishing the second trimester, and beginning the third.
-Your baby will begin to add on pounds as you enter your final trimester, and your body will respond to this growth with many changes during the home stretch of pregnancy.
+At 27 weeks, you are finishing the second trimester and beginning the third.
+Your baby will begin to add on pounds as you enter your final trimester, and your body will respond to this growth with many changes.

 Between weeks 24 and 28, your doctor will test you for gestational diabetes.
 Gestational diabetes is the result of hormonal changes during pregnancy that interfere with insulin production and/or resistance.
 If you are diagnosed with gestational diabetes, your doctor will determine a course of action to monitor and treat your blood sugar.

-At the end of week 27 (moving into week 28), your doctor may administer an Rh immune globulin shot.
-This injection prevents antibodies that could be harmful to your baby.
-It is only required of women whose blood does not contain an antigen protein found on red blood cells.
+At the end of week 27, your doctor may administer an Rh immune globulin shot.
+This injection prevents antibodies developing that could be harmful to your baby.
+It is only required for women whose blood does not contain an antigen protein found on red blood cells.
 Your blood type determines whether you need this shot or not.

 In the third trimester, your baby will continue to grow and develop.
 By week 27, your baby looks like a thinner and smaller version of what they will look like when they are born.
 Your baby’s lungs and nervous system continue to mature at 27 weeks, although there is a good chance that the baby could survive outside of the womb.

 By the conclusion of the second trimester, your baby has grown large enough for you to experience physical changes related to their size.
-Common symptoms awaiting you in the third trimester include:
+Common symptoms awaiting you in the third trimester that may begin during week 27 include: